Filing / Responding to Complaints

-* Note: Effective July 1, 2021, under Florida Statute 125.69, Cape Coral Code Enforcement is no longer allowed to investigate potential violations of codes or ordinances through anonymous complaints.
-Except under specific guidelines for safety and environmental violations.
+* Note: Effective July 1, 2021, under Florida Statutes Section 125.69, Cape Coral Code Enforcement is no longer allowed to investigate potential violations of codes or ordinances through anonymous complaints, except under specific guidelines for safety and environmental violations.
 A person who reports a possible violation must provide their name and address as part of the complaint.
-This is only meant to serve as a brief summary of the recent amendments to Florida Statute 125.69.
+This is only meant to serve as a brief summary of the recent amendments to Florida Statutes Section 125.69.

 Code Compliance staff works with the property owner to provide options to correct the violations, as our goal is to gain voluntary compliance.
 If the violation is not fixed in a reasonable amount of time, steps are taken to escalate actions, and the formal noticing process begins.
 A Code Board Hearing is scheduled if the corrective actions are not made after receiving formal notice.
 If a guilty finding is rendered during the hearing, there lead to a fine, administrative cost, and possibly a lien being placed on the property.

 What Happens After a Code Complaint is Filed: